- Signature Verification

 Due to a number of internal and external factors, nobody writes exactly the same way twice.
 It is therefore imperative for the handwriting expert to establish the person’s usual writing habits in order to identify or eliminate that person as the author or signer of a document.

 Determining a person’s natural writing style requires a sufficient amount of authentic writing.
 While each case is different and some examinations require more material, 8-10 comparison signatures are usually sufficient.
+However, 20 or more exemplar signatures are preferred.
 Although rare, some cases can be solved with only one or two genuine comparison signatures.
 The examiner may need to qualify his conclusion, depending on the nature and amount of material available.